agentoverlay/awesome-agentic-web/readme.md

 ## Papers

-* **NANDA Index:** *Beyond DNS: Unlocking the Internet of AI Agents via the NANDA Index and Verified AgentFacts* — [arXiv:2507.14263](https://arxiv.org/abs/2507.14263) (2025)
+* [Beyond DNS: Unlocking the Internet of AI Agents via the NANDA Index and Verified AgentFacts](https://arxiv.org/abs/2507.14263) : Proposes a NANDA Index and “AgentFacts” to enable discovery and trust for Internet-scale agents (2025).
-* *A Novel Zero-Trust Identity Framework for Agentic AI* — [arXiv:2505.19301](https://arxiv.org/abs/2505.19301) (2025)
+* [A Novel Zero-Trust Identity Framework for Agentic AI](https://arxiv.org/abs/2505.19301) : Outlines a zero-trust identity architecture tailored to autonomous agents (2025).
-* *A Survey of AI Agent Protocols* — [arXiv:2504.16736](https://arxiv.org/abs/2504.16736) (2025)
+* [A Survey of AI Agent Protocols](https://arxiv.org/abs/2504.16736) : Systematic review of emerging protocols for agent communication and coordination (2025).
-* *Why Do Multi-Agent LLM Systems Fail?* — [arXiv:2503.13657](https://arxiv.org/abs/2503.13657)
+* [Why Do Multi-Agent LLM Systems Fail?](https://arxiv.org/abs/2503.13657) : Taxonomy and failure modes of multi-agent LLM systems, with evaluation guidance (2025).
-* *On the Foundations of Agentic Web Incentives* — [arXiv:2507.21206](https://arxiv.org/pdf/2507.21206)
+* [On the Foundations of Agentic Web Incentives](https://arxiv.org/pdf/2507.21206) : Incentive design considerations for an agentic web ecosystem (2025).

----

-## Concepts (Core Foundations of the Agentic Web)

-These are foundational themes and abstractions that underpin an **Agentic Web**, focusing on *what must be true* rather than *which protocol does it*.

-### Identity & Authority

-* **Agent Identity** — A structured representation of “who or what” an agent is (e.g. credentials, decentralized identifiers, attestation).
-* **Delegation & Authority Transfer** — Manner in which agents can grant limited rights or act on behalf of others (humans, agents) under scoped constraints.
-* **Reputation & Trust Signals** — Continuous feedback, endorsements, and reputation systems that inform how agents are trusted or distrusted.

-### Autonomy & Intent

-* **Goal Representation & Planning** — How agents define, decompose, and pursue objectives in dynamic settings.
-* **Decision & Strategy** — Balancing exploration, risk, uncertainty, multi-agent coordination, and adaptation.

-### Security, Safety & Governance

-* **Runtime Guarantees & Enforcement** — Mechanisms ensuring agents adhere to policy, safety constraints, or regulatory rules.
-* **Trust Boundaries & Isolation** — Defining zones where agents can operate, and preventing cross-contamination of influence, privileges, or data.
-* **Accountability & Auditability** — Traceability, logs, and verifiable evidence of agent decisions and their consequences.

-### Interaction & Orchestration

-* **Inter-agent Communication** — Mechanisms for negotiation, information exchange, protocol mediation, and coordination abstractly defined.
-* **Orchestration & Mediation** — How multiple agents collaborate under shared objectives, roles, task allocation, and conflict resolution.
-* **Contextual Adaptation** — Agents adjusting or reinterpreting their behavior based on environmental signals, past interactions, or evolving norms.

-### Evaluation & Simulation

-* **Sandboxing & Simulation** — Virtual environments to test agent behavior before deployment in the real world.
-* **Performance, Safety, and Robustness Metrics** — Quantitative and qualitative criteria to evaluate agent behavior (efficiency, fairness, safety, resilience).
-* **Digital Twins & Environment Models** — Simulated analogues of real systems to plan, project, and validate agent actions.

----
+* [Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442) : Emergent social behaviors from sandboxed LLM agents (2023).
+* [HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in Hugging Face](https://arxiv.org/abs/2303.17580) : Orchestrates specialized models/tools via an LLM controller (2023).
+* [Reflexion: Language Agents with Verbal Reinforcement Learning](https://arxiv.org/abs/2303.11366) : Self-reflective loops improve agent performance on complex tasks (2023).
+* [Voyager: An Open-Ended Embodied Agent with Large Language Models](https://arxiv.org/abs/2305.16291) : Curriculum-generating, skill-acquiring agent in Minecraft (2023).
+* [A Survey on Large Language Model based Autonomous Agents](https://arxiv.org/abs/2308.11432) : Broad survey of LLM agents, design patterns, and evaluations (2023–2024).

 ## Use Cases

 ### Agentic Commerce
 *(expand with scenarios such as autonomous shopping agents, negotiation agents, supply-chain agents, etc.)*

 ---

 ## Protocols & Implementations

-*(Here you can list concrete protocols, libraries, SDKs, etc.)*

 * **A2A Protocol** — [GitHub](https://github.com/a2aproject/A2A)
 * **Model Context Protocol (MCP)** — [Spec](https://modelcontextprotocol.io) · [Org](https://github.com/modelcontextprotocol)